single-cell-data/SOMA/brainstorming.md

 ### SOMAExperiment & SOMAMeasurements

 `SOMAExperiment` is a specialized `SOMACollection`, representing an annotated 2-D matrix of measurements.
-In the single-cell biology use case, a `SOMAExperiment` can represent multiple modes of measurement across a single collection of cells.
+In the single-cell biology use case, a `SOMAExperiment` can represent multiple modes of measurement across a single collection of cells (aka a "multimodal dataset").
 Within a `SOMAExperiment`, a set of measurements on a single set of variables (features) is represented as a `SOMAMeasurements`.

 The SOMAExperiment and SOMAMeasurements types compose [foundational types](#foundational-types):

 - SOMAExperiment - a well defined set of annotated observations defined by a SOMADataFRame, and one or more "measurement sets" on those observations.
-- SOMAMeasurements - for all observables, a common set of annotated variables (defined by a SOMADataFrame) for which values (eg, measurements, calculations) are stored in SOMADenseNdMatrix and SOMASparseNdMatrix.
+- SOMAMeasurements - for all observables, a common set of annotated variables (defined by a SOMADataFrame) for which values (e.g., measurements, calculations) are stored in SOMADenseNdMatrix and SOMASparseNdMatrix.

 In other words, all SOMAMeasurements have a distinct set of variables (features), and inherit common observables from their parent SOMAExperiment.
 The `obs` and `var` dataframes define the axis annotations, and their respective `__rowid` values are the indices for all matrixes stored in the SOMAMeasurements.